-- 2. What can you conclude about the convergence/divergence of the improper integral $\int_3^\infty \frac{1}{x^2 \ln(x)} dx$ based on your data from problem 1? - (a) Based on numerical evidence, the above integral converges. - (b) Based on numerical evidence, the above integral diverges. - (c) Based on numerical evidence, it appears that the above integral converges. - (d) Based on numerical evidence, it appears that the above integral diverges. - 3.
-Now, consider the improper integral $\int_3^\infty \frac{\ln(x)}{\sqrt{x}} dx$ .
+- 2. Which of the following statements is closest to what you can conclude regarding the convergence/divergence of the above improper integral? - (a) Based on numerical evidence, the above integral converges. - (b) Based on numerical evidence, the above integral diverges. - (c) Based on numerical evidence, it appears that the above integral converges. - (d) Based on numerical evidence, it appears that the above integral diverges. - 3.
+Now, consider the improper integral $\int_3^\infty \frac{\ln(x)}{\sqrt{x}} dx$.
 Again, use technology to find